rorycl/mailboxoperator/README.md

 The package reads the provided mailboxes concurrently, and provides `WorkersNum` worker goroutines to run the `Operator` function.
 Shared resources used by the Operator should be safe for concurrent use.

-An error from any one call to the Operator will shut down both the workers and mailbox producer goroutines and return the first error.
+Error management from errors arising from normal operation (for example, an email header that cannot be parsed) is provided by a simple error wrapper.

 Reading xz, gz and bz2 compressed mbox files is supported transparently.